cilium/cilium/Documentation/network/concepts/masquerading.rst

 With the ``enable-masquerade-to-route-source: "true"`` option, Cilium will, by default, use interfaces listed in the ``devices`` field as the egress masquerade interfaces when ``egress-masquerade-interfaces`` is empty.
-When ``egress-masquerade-interfaces`` is set, it takes precedence over ``devices`` to restrict which network interface should perform masquerading.
+When ``egress-masquerade-interfaces`` is set, it takes precedence over ``devices`` to choose which network interface should perform masquerading.

 .. note::